 - Wernicke’s encephalopathy: The first stage of Wernicke-Korsakoff syndrome is caused by biochemical lesions of the nervous system.
-The lesions can cause impaired muscle coordination, a confused mental state and paralysis of the nerves used to control eye movement.
+The lesions can cause impaired muscle coordination, a confused mental state, and paralysis of the nerves used to control eye movement.
 If treated immediately with thiamine injections, these symptoms can improve.

 - Korsakoff’s psychosis: The second stage of this Wernicke-Korsakoff syndrome results from permanent damage to the part of the brain responsible for memory.
 People suffering from Korsakoff’s psychosis may have severe memory loss, difficulties making new memories, and experience visual or auditory hallucinations.
 Unfortunately, around 80 perfect of Wernicke-Korsakoff patients who abuse alcohol will eventually develop the Korsakoff’s psychosis, the more severe second stage of this condition.

-While some symptoms of wet brain can be treated in order to reverse the negative side effects of alcohol abuse, total recovery is unlikely.
+While some symptoms of the wet brain can be treated in order to reverse the negative side effects of alcohol abuse, total recovery is unlikely.